 Most people have two separate palm lines called the heart line and head line on the upper half of their palms.
 However, approximately 10% of people have the heart line and head line fused together to form one straight line across the palm, which is known in Japan as the masukake line.

 This is actually called single transverse palmar crease, sometimes known by its older name of “simian crease” because it’s a condition similar to that of simians.
 As you can imagine, that term has fallen out of favor because of the negative connotation it has.
 In humans, the single transverse palmar crease is widely present in those with Down syndrome.

-A palm with the Masukake line is said to be the mark of a conqueror.
+A palm with the masukake line is said to be the mark of a conqueror.
 People who have this palm line supposedly demonstrate superior leadership skills and were born with great talents.
-They are very lucky from birth, and will achieve huge success with their amazing capabilities.
-It is also said that people who have this palm line are hard-headed, do not listen to other people’s opinions and may be clumsy in love matters.
+They are very lucky from the moment they were born and will achieve huge success with their amazing capabilities.
+There are many people with the masukake line who have found wealth at a young age or been very successful with their pursuits.

 However, all good things come at a price.
 It is also said that people with this unusual trait are hard-headed, do not listen to other people’s opinions, and tend to be clumsy when it comes to love.